Python Pandas DataFrame to_csv() - Export to CSV

 df.to_csv('output_selected_columns.csv', columns=['Name'], index=False)

-This command exports only the 'Name' column to the CSV.
-It is useful for selectively sharing or storing data.
+This command exports DataFrame to CSV with only the 'Name' column, making it useful for selective data sharing or storing.

 Handling Special Characters and Encoding